 MeaTech 3D is an Israel-based cultured meat company specializing in bioprinting cell-based meat — that is, the harvested animal cells are grown in the bioreactor and then later printed to look and feel like actual meat.

-Besides being a global leader in cultured meat production, it is also one of the very few pure-play cell-based meat companies that are publicly traded with a market cap of $81 million.
+Besides being a global leader in cultured meat production, it is also one of the few pure-play cell-based meat companies publicly traded, with a market cap of $81 million.

-Further, its current breakthroughs and plans could move the stock prices up in the next two to three years.
+Further, its current breakthroughs and plans could increase stock prices in the next two to three years.

 MeaTech is expanding its US market by opening an office in California this year for research and development, while its Belgian subsidiary will increase production by building a pilot plant.